 Is this Program for Me?

-The Counseling Psychology doctoral program trains psychologists to become mental health professionals and psychological researchers.
-Our nationally recognized and competitive program offers challenging curriculum, a supportive student environment, student-faculty mentorship, excellent and diverse sites for clinical training, and opportunities for research.
-The Counseling Psychology Program has been nationally accredited by the American Psychological Association since 1987.
+The Counseling Psychology doctoral program trains psychologists to become health service psychologists and psychological researchers.
+Our nationally recognized and competitive program offers challenging curriculum, a supportive student environment, student-faculty mentorship, excellent and diverse sites for clinical training, and multiple opportunities for research.
+The Counseling Psychology Program has been nationally accredited by the American Psychological Association* since 1987.

-It will typically take 4 to 5 years to complete the degree if students are enrolled full-time (9 hours).
+It will typically take 4 to 5 years to complete the degree if students are enrolled full-time (When enrolled full-time, at least 9 hours).

 What will I learn?